If you arrive late, please ask for your packet at the front desk when you check in.

-Both museums have great gift shops as well!Lunch: Lunch at a selected restaurantAfternoon: After lunch we'll embark on a walking exploration of the Plaza area, after which our bus will return to the hotel.
+Both museums have great gift shops as well!Lunch: At a selected restaurantAfternoon: We'll embark on a walking exploration of the Plaza area, after which our bus will return to the hotel.

-The rest of the afternoon and evening are at leisure to relax at the hotel or explore on our own.
+The rest of the afternoon and evening are free to relax at the hotel or explore on your own.
 Nearby sites of interest include the Palace of the Governors, the New Mexico Museum of Art, and the New Mexico History Museum.
-(Our passes can be used for these state museums.)
+(Your "Culture Pass" can be used for these admission to these state museums.)

-Those who choose to remain downtown and not return to the hotel on our bus will need to make their own arrangements for transportation to the hotel via taxi, city bus, or the hotel shuttle (if available).Dinner: Dinner tonight is on our own.
-The group leader can offer restaurant suggestions both downtown and near the hotel.Evening: Evening at leisure to explore Santa Fe's nightlife or rest and relaxLodging: The Sage InnMeals Included: Breakfast, Lunch
+Those who choose to remain downtown and not return to the hotel on our bus will need to make arrangements for their own transportation to the hotel via taxi, city bus, or the hotel shuttle (if available).Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
+The Group Leader will be happy to offer suggestions and give directions.Evening: At leisure to explore Santa Fe's nightlife, enjoy the company of new Road Scholar friends with informal activities, or rest and relax.Lodging: The Sage InnMeals Included: Breakfast, Lunch

-Hotel check-in at about 4:00 PM.Dinner: Dinner at the hotelEvening: Optional videoLodging: Sagebrush Inn & SuitesMeals Included: Breakfast, Lunch, Dinner
+Hotel check-in at about 4:00 PM.Dinner: At the hotelEvening: Optional videoLodging: Sagebrush Inn & SuitesMeals Included: Breakfast, Lunch, Dinner

 The Martinez Hacienda is an example of a Spanish/Mexican Hacienda with many outbuildings, all representing the Spanish Colonial era.

 The bus then departs for the Rio Grande Gorge Bridge.
 Locally known as the "High Bridge," this cantilever truss bridge spans the Rio Grande Gorge 10 miles northwest of Taos.
-At 650 feet above the Rio Grande, it is the fifth highest bridge in the United States.Lunch: Boxed lunch at the picnic area at Rio Grande Gorge BridgeAfternoon: After lunch, we'll go to the Earthship Biotecture site to view examples of this unique, sustainable building style.
+At 650 feet above the Rio Grande, it is the fifth-highest bridge in the United States.Lunch: Boxed lunch at the picnic area at Rio Grande Gorge BridgeAfternoon: After lunch, we'll go to the Earthship Biotecture community to view examples of this unique, sustainable building style.

-From there, we'll go to Taos Plaza for a guided walking excursion, followed by time at leisure to explore this historic area on our own.
+From there, we'll go to Taos Plaza for some free time to explore this historic area on our own.
 There are a number of colorful galleries and shops in this area, as well as other museums, all within walking distance of Taos Plaza.

-We'll then meet up and and walk as a group to our dinner destination.Dinner: Dinner at a selected restaurantEvening: Return to the hotel after dinnerLodging: Sagebrush Inn & SuitesMeals Included: Breakfast, Lunch, Dinner
+We'll then meet up and and walk as a group to our dinner destination.Dinner: At a selected restaurantEvening: Return to the hotel after dinnerLodging: Sagebrush Inn & SuitesMeals Included: Breakfast, Lunch, Dinner

 We'll visit the Santuario de Chimayó, famous for the reputed healing powers of its "holy dirt."
 The Santuario also offers some remarkable folk art, from its beautiful retablos, stations of the cross, and bultos (statues of the saints).
 This little church is a very special one with a fascinating history; it's a great example of the simple faith of northern New Mexicans.